 To increase conversion rates, focus on promoting helpful content behind lead capture forms.
 For example, you might promote a downloadable ebook to capture quality leads with an initial offer.

 There are two main channels you should focus on:

-- LinkedIn Ads
+- LinkedIn Ads.

-- Facebook Lead Ad
+- Facebook Lead Ad.

 Let's dive into each of these primary B2B social media channels now.

-It’s no surprise that LinkedIn, the go-to B2B social network, has above-the-board figures when it comes to B2B social media conversion.
-LinkedIn is the top social media platform for B2B marketers, so it’s a viable channel to pursue.
+It’s no surprise that LinkedIn, the go-to B2B social network, has above-the-board figures when it comes to social media conversion.
+In fact, 38% of B2B marketers leverage LinkedIn.

-- Audience targeting based on buyer persona
+- Target your audience based on buyer persona.

-- Continuously testing CTAs, images and copy
+- Continuously test CTAs, images, and copy.